pytorch/captum/README.md

 <img src="/sample_imgs/PCA_on_Places365_AlexNet.jpg" alt="drawing" width="700"/>
 </p>

-The first component explains 15.6% of the variance.
+* The first component explains 15.6% of the variance.
 At one extreme of this component we can see vegetation scenes, while at the other extreme we can see indoor scenes containing horizontal and vertical edges.
 These two subsets are at odds of each other: Vegetation scenes are mainly outdoors and are composed primarily of edgeless texture.
-The second and third components seem to separate between different types of textures.
+* The second and third components seem to separate between different types of textures.
 The fourth component seems to separate scenes dominated by horizontal edges and those dominated by vertical ones.
-The fifth component seems sensitive to color saturation.
+* The fifth component seems sensitive to color saturation.
-As part of the Captum library for model understanding and interpretability, we developed the Embedding Explorer to facilitate exploring embedding spaces via a fluid interactive UI.
+The Embedding Explorer facilitates exploring embedding spaces via an interactive UI.

 ## Example Notebook
 Explore the embedding space of a protoypical image classifier.
 [View Jupyter Notebook](https://colab.research.google.com/drive/1NdVAR4b1cwVeibxbh2_q6RVcO3ilaYca?usp=sharing#scrollTo=d4UkWTvB-B5N)

-### How can it help?
+### What is the value of this analysis?
 * **Understand the learned features - globally** <br>
 There are numerous attribution methods that reveal which input features in a given sample activate a given neuron.
 These methods, however, do not expose collectively dominant input features, learned across multiple neurons.
 Dataset-level analysis is useful to surface these features by probing the activation space over the entire dataset.
 * **Expose unreliable features and data deficiencies** <br>